 Colorado does not generally impose sales tax on services.
 However, sales tax is imposed specifically on intrastate telephone and telegraph services, as well as gas and electric service for commercial consumption.
 Additionally, otherwise nontaxable services may be subject to sales tax if they are provided as part of a transaction involving the sale of tangible personal property.
-See Part 3: Calculation of Tax and Part 4: Retailers Who Must Collect Tax for additional information about service enterprises.
+Please see Part 3 and Part 4 of this publication for additional information about service enterprises.